Dermot10/dermotbruce-content/projects/pokemon-ai-game/index.md

 problem: "Demonstrate AI capabilities in automation to third-party through an engaging, gamified example"

-solution: "Built a Pokédex where users submit Pokémon images, analyzed via OpenAI Vision, and dynamically generate Pokédex entries using Text Gen.
+solution: "Built a recommendation model which powers a small Pokédex game in which the users submit Pokémon images, analyzed via OpenAI Vision, and dynamically generate Pokédex entries using Text Gen.
 Tines orchestrates automation, and a custom ML model recommends Pokémon to catch based on typing and strength."

 impact: "Award-winning finish.
 Strengthened AI engineering skills, exposed to model training, automated workflows, and API integrations.